falue/flipbook_layouter/README.md

 If you're making a hand-cranked flipbook like [this](https://www.youtube.com/watch?v=UInHQr0IQEg) or [that](https://www.youtube.com/watch?v=F7gc3fA-CG0) or [this](https://www.youtube.com/watch?v=oVCod62KKcc) - creating the printable PDF from the animation by yourself is a pain.
 Fear not, this script is here.

-It takes a folder full of images in folder `animation` and crops them, flips the lower half of the last image around.
+It takes a folder full of images in folder `/animation` and crops them, stitches the current and the next frame together.
+On the last frame, the first one is used again for conatnous rotation.
 Check the [test result](output/flipbook-325.0x281.3mm.pdf) out:

 ![horsey](README.gif)
 [(source)](https://en.wikipedia.org/wiki/File:Muybridge_race_horse_animated.gif)

-*Result of first page*: First upper half and last lower half upside down, cropped/fitted to one A3 page:
+*Result of first page*: First upper half and next lower half, cropped/fitted to one A3 page:
 ![horsey](README.png)

-The images are stored in the `processed` folder: Firstly scaled and then after the re-composition.
+The images are stored in the `/processed` folder: Firstly scaled and then after the re-composition.

 ### Tips
 >Change the desired output width/height for each frame at the beginning of the script.